 Billing is quarterly in advance based upon the market value of the Managed Assets.
 Generally assets added during the quarter will be included in the next quarterly billing.
-Fixed annual fees will be billed quarterly in advance.
-See item 7 for minimum annual fees for Investment Management services.
+See Item 7 for minimum account size for Investment Management services.
 RFS shall adopt and maintain reasonable and consistent valuation policies with respect to the accrual of dividends and interest.
-Fees are calculated on the basis of even 90-day quarters and a 360-day year, except the first and last quarters, which will be prorated based on the actual number of days in such calendar quarters this Agreement is in effect, beginning as of the effective date of the Agreement, and ending on the date this Agreement terminates; refunds are calculated on the basis of the actual number of calendar days for which services are rendered during the last calendar quarter this Agreement is in effect.
+Fees are calculated on the basis of even 90-day quarters and a 360-day year, except the first and last quarters, which will be prorated based on the actual number of days in such calendar quarters the management agreement is in effect, beginning as of the effective date of the agreement, and ending on the date the agreement terminates; refunds are calculated on the basis of the actual number of calendar days for which services are rendered during the last calendar quarter the agreement is in effect.